PhilipPragerUrbina/TensorMath/Docs/Vector.md

 # Vectors
-Vectors are usually used to represent a direction or position in N dimensions.
-Contains N amount of double components.
+Vectors are used to represent a direction or position in N dimensions.
+Contains a number of floating-point components.

 ### ⚠ Warning ⚠
-> These vectors have their size defined at runtime, and therefore dynamically allocate memory in a pointer.
+> Vectors have their size defined at runtime, and therefore dynamically allocate memory.
-If you are looking for a constant sizes vectors, like Vector3, see _FixedVector_.
-FixedVector has compile time compatibility checks, and is easier copy(to a GPU for example) or serialize.
+If you are looking for constant size vectors, such as Vector3, see _FixedVector_.
+FixedVector has compile time size compatibility checks, and is easier to copy(to a GPU for example) or serialize.

 ### ❗ Notice ❗
-> This class contains assertions for things like mismatched vector sizes.
-Make sure define NDEBUG for max performance and to remove these assertions for your release build.
+> This class makes assertions for mismatched vector sizes.
+For maximum performance, define NDEBUG to remove these assertions for your release build.

 ## Usage
 ### Include